fhalab/LevSeq/README.md

 docker run --rm -v "$(pwd):/levseq_results" levseq <name> <location to data folder> <location of reference csv file>
 ```
 See the [manuscrtipt notebook](https://github.com/fhalab/LevSeq/blob/main/manuscript/notebooks/epPCR_10plates.ipynb) for an example.
+*Note: if using docker, the html and csv final output will be saved in the directory that you are running from instead of in the Platemaps or Results subfolder.

 #### Required Arguments
 1. Name of the experiment, this will be the name of the output folder